 More information can be obtained on the differing and particular types of commercial litigation disputes that can arise, in this “Civil and Commercial litigation” area of this website.
 Prospective clients are welcome to have regard to these for further information.

 If you are preparing to commence or defend a case in commercial litigation, you may wish to contact our office and make an appointment to see one of our solicitors in our Sydney office.
-By appointment, we can also make a time for you to see one of our lawyers in one of our branch offices.

 This webpage (and any material or wording appearing on this webpage) is provided for general information purposes only and does not constitute any Legal Advice.
 It does not take into account your objectives, your instructions or all of the relevant facts and/or circumstances.
 Navado accepts no responsibility to any person who relies on the information provided on this website.
 We further refer you to our Disclaimer.